liamhn/AutoPump/README.md

 Our neural network architecture is as follows.
 - Input layer.
 The input layer's shape the number of unique words by the number of words per "sentence".
 It is shaped to the x-data (which is a vertically stacked matrix of 1-hot encoded word vectors.
 - LSTM layer.
 Since we are dealing with sequential data, we use an LSTM.
 Each LSTM node contains a "memory cell" which "remembers" the previous words in the sentence.
 We apply dropout after the LSTM layer to try to avoid overfitting (which turns out to be a bit of a futile task -- we simply don't have enough data using jsut Lil' Pump lyrics).
 - Output layer.
-The number of nodes in our output layer is equal to the total number of unique words in our corpus -- we want the output to be one of these words.
-We use softmax as our activation function for this layer since we are essentially treating this as a categorical classification problem (where we are trying to classify each sentence_length sequence in the the "category" given by the next word.
+The number of nodes in our output layer is equal to the total number of unique words in our corpus we want the output to be one of these words.
+We use softmax as our activation function for this layer since we are essentially treating this as a categorical classification problem (where we are trying to classify each sentence_length sequence in the the "category" given by the next word).

 We use categorical crossentropy as our loss function and optimize with RMSprop.